ncatlab/nlab-content/pages/0/5/0/1/1050/content.md

 ### On abelian categories / in homological algebra
  {#OnAbelianCategories}

 In the context of [[homological algebra]], the notion of left/right exact functors is considered specifically in [[abelian categories]].
-In this context the above formulation is equivalent formulated in terms of the behaviour of the functor on [[short exact sequences]].
+In this context the above formulation is equivalently formulated in terms of the behaviour of the functor on [[short exact sequences]].
 We now discuss this case.

 +-- {: .num_prop}
 ###### Proposition